Skip to Content

 The downtown area is very quaint and there are many awesome options for places to eat, drink, and shop.
 With the mountains as the backdrop to Banff Ave, it’s a beautiful place to base yourself in Banff National Park.

-Many visitors base themselves here for a ski holiday due to the fact that you have great access to Sunshine and Norquay ski resorts – both are within a 15-minute drive of town.
+Many visitors base themselves here for a ski holiday because you have great access to Sunshine and Norquay ski resorts – both are within a 15-minute drive of town.

 Banff is more than just a ski town though, and regardless of the season you visit, Banff town is an amazing place with plenty to do.
 Some of the best things to do in Banff include: